p5a0u9l/coffee-pi-radar/README.md

 #### Doppler Processing Playback

 - Using the sample data from the [MIT opencourseware site](http://ocw.mit.edu/resources/res-ll-003-build-a-small-radar-system-capable-of-sensing-range-doppler-and-synthetic-aperture-radar-imaging-january-iap-2011/) I developed a visualization tool that demonstrates real-time playback, peak-speed detection, and combines it with the sound file itself.
+I uploaded the video to youtube and it can be access by clicking the image below.

     * The upper subplot is a frequency view (transformed to speed in mph) of an average over 5 coherent integration periods, or "dwells".
 Each dwell is over 50 ms, and so the doppler spectrum being shown is over 250 ms, a 1/4 of a second.
 This seems a reasonable rate at which to track vehicle movement.
 Assuming, of course, the vehicle has negligible accelaration over this period.